AdobeDocs/commerce-merchant-services.en/help/product-recommendations/install-configure.md

 When you successfully link to Commerce Services through the API key and specify the SaaS Data Space, the catalog sync initiates and [verifies](verify.md) that behavioral data is being sent to your storefront.

-## Update your Product Recommendations installation {#update}
+## Update your [!DNL Product Recommendations] installation {#update}

-Like all of Adobe Commerce, Product Recommendations uses Composer for installation and updates.
+Like all of Adobe Commerce, [!DNL Product Recommendations] uses Composer for installation and updates.
 To update the `magento/product-recommendations` module, run the following:

 ```bash
 composer update magento/product-recommendations --with-dependencies